ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 ```

 ## Parameterized View
-This is similar to normal view but can be created with parameter instead of literals and can be used as table functions by substituting the values of the parametes.
+Parametrized views are similar to normal views, but can be created with parameters which are not resolved immediately.
+These views can be used with table functions, which specify the name of the view as function name and the parameter values as its arguments.

 ``` sql
 CREATE VIEW view AS SELECT * FROM TABLE WHERE Column1={column1:datatype1} and Column2={column2:datatype2} ...